using an apartment buzzer

 The apartment buzzer sound that tenants hear comes from the speaker inside the intercom system’s substation installed in their apartment unit.

-When a visitor needs property access, they call a tenant by pushing the ‘call’ button on the intercom base station installed at the building’s entryway.
+When visitors need property access, they call a tenant by pushing the ‘call’ button on the intercom base station installed at the building’s entryway.
 This closes a circuit and sends electricity to the intercom substation, which produces a buzzing sound and notifies the resident they have a visitor.

 Below, listen to the sound commonly heard by tenants when a visitor buzzes them.